 Especially in the case of home services businesses, many of the people who have worked in the industry for decades are preparing to retire.
 Meanwhile, there is a large population of workers who are ready and willing to work very hard, but often encounter issues based on their lack of English or just outright racism.
 If you’re able to create an atmosphere where this segment of the population can truly prosper and grow, you’ll find yourself with a happy, loyal, and dedicated workforce.

 An employee matrix has the potential to reveal many interesting things about a business.
-In the case of Anderson, we realized that the highest-paid people in the organization were often performing tasks that the lowest-paid people in the organization could do.
+In the case of the HVAC business, we realized that the highest-paid people in the organization were often performing tasks that the lowest-paid people in the organization could do.

 It can also show you how to create a career trajectory for workers.
 Begin by having new workers start with the job that everyone can do, so they can learn the process.
 Once they’ve mastered that, they can be promoted to the next task where they can continue learning.
 They’ll also be able to teach people under them how to do the more basic jobs.

-We realized at Anderson that people should start by doing the rough-in process, then they would be promoted to set-outs, then installs, then service, and eventually, they could reach management if that was something they wanted.
+We realized at the HVAC company that people should start by doing the rough-in process, then they would be promoted to set-outs, then installs, then service, and eventually, they could reach management if that was something they wanted.
 We were able to define the skills they would need for each new position, and tie that to specific wage increases.

 The process allowed us to define a career trajectory that no one in the organization had before this point.

 It also helped resolve any resentment issues in the event that we needed to hire someone from outside the organization for a higher-up position.
 We had something that we could point to in order to show that we lacked the skills and knowledge at a certain level, but we could also encourage people to work hard in order to reach that same level.